Spacial/csstuff/README.md

 - [How to write a game engine in pure C](https://prdeving.wordpress.com/2019/06/05/how-to-write-a-game-engine-in-pure-c-part-2-the-graphic-initialization/): Part 2 – The Graphic initialization
 - [Open Source Game Clones](https://osgameclones.com/)
 - [quinesanek](https://github.com/taylorconor/quinesnake): A quine that plays snake over its own source!
+- [gb-studio](https://github.com/chrismaltby/gb-studio): A free and easy to use retro adventure game creator for your favourite [handheld video game system](https://www.gbstudio.dev)

 ## Writing Articles